 2. Healthy eating, community wellness, sustainable practices

 Sustainability and social responsibility are key to the wellness tourism industry.
-Luxury wellness travellers are interested in both their own wellbeing but also their impact on the overall well-being of communities around them.
+Luxury wellness travelers are interested in both their own well-being but also their impact on the overall well-being of communities around them.

-An increasing number of individuals now want healthy, organic, local food and choosing either vegan or vegetarian diets.
+An increasing number of individuals now want healthy, organic, local food and choose to be vegan or vegetarian.
 The popularity of the “farm-to-table” concept has exploded in recent years.
 What was once seen as the province of hippies is now in demand and more mainstream.
 And consumers don’t mind paying a premium to meet these values.

 What does it mean for luxury hotels: